Preventing Child Neglect

 Sharing the Journey: Parent Stories on Preventing Child Neglect

-These video stories were created by the National Alliance of Children’s Trust and Prevention Funds in collaboration with FRIENDS National Center to gather parents’ perspectives and expertise from across the country on child neglect and the impact preventing it can have on families and communities.
+These video stories were created by the Children’s Trust Fund Alliance in collaboration with FRIENDS National Center to gather parents’ perspectives and expertise from across the country on child neglect and the impact preventing it can have on families and communities.
 The videos discuss topics such as the protective factors, fatherhood and parenting.